Kia Niro Plug-In Hybrid

 Kia Motors really surprised everyone when they released the Niro Plug-in Hybrid just before 2018 started up.
-Unlike the Kia Niro, that is a hybrid, the Kia Niro Plug-in is a plug-in hybrid electric vehicle, so it has a battery large enough to power the vehicle by itself.
-If one wishes, they could use the Kia Niro Plug-in as an electric vehicle by simply keeping the vehicle charged and travelling a steady speed.
+Unlike the Kia Niro, which is a hybrid, the Kia Niro Plug-in is a plug-in hybrid electric vehicle, so it has a battery large enough to power the vehicle by itself.
+If one wishes, one could use the Kia Niro Plug-in as an electric vehicle by simply keeping the vehicle charged and traveling a steady speed.
 Find out everything great about the world’s leading plug-in crossover hybrid.

 Making up the other half of the hybrid system is an AC synchronous permanent magnet motor, powered by an 8.9 kWh lithium-ion polymer battery.
 The motor has an output of 60 horsepower and 125 lb-ft of torque, bringing the total output of the system to 165 horsepower and 234 lb-ft of torque.

 Plug-in hybrids also have two measures of fuel economy: miles-per-gallon (MPG) and the miles-per-gallon equivalent (MPGe), or a measurement that converts the power used by an electric vehicle into a term that’s familiar to most Americans.

 - The Kia Niro’s fuel economy when the internal combustion engine is the main power source is 48 mpg in the city and 44 mpg on the highway

 - Usually, those measurements would be reversed with a vehicle with an internal combustion engine (internal combustion engine vehicles are typically less fuel efficient when driving in the city), and the reason for the reversal is because the more energy that is used when travelling at higher speeds i.e. on the highway, the less the vehicle can travel with the electric motor also running.